- An Overview of the National Social Security Program

 Net investment income includes gross income from interest, dividends, rents, royalties, annuities, gains from the disposition of property, passive activities less allocable expenses.
 Capital gains are an item of net investment income.
 However, several types of income are specifically excluded from the definition of investment income.
 They include distributions from IRAs and qualified plans, non-passive trade or business income, tax-exempt income, tax-exempt annuities and income subject to self-employment tax.
 Rental income is generally passive and counted toward net investment income.
 However, there is an exception for real estate professionals that devote 750 hours or more each year to working in the real estate business.

-There is also a net investment income tax on estates and trusts equal to 3.8% of the lesser of the estate’s or trust’s adjusted gross income in excess of the highest income tax bracket threshold or the estate’s or trust’s undistributed net investment income.
+There is also a net investment income tax on estates and trusts equal to 3.8% of the lesser of the estate’s or trust’s adjusted gross income in excess of the highest income tax bracket threshold that is $12,750, for 2019, or the estate’s or trust’s undistributed net investment in- come.
 Distributions from an estate or trust reduce the income subject to the 3.8% tax on net investment income.
 The threshold for estates and trusts is indexed for inflation.

-A wage earner today may take normal retirement and begin receiving monthly Social Security checks at age 66 if born between 1943 and 1954 (see chart on Page 4).
+A wage earner today may take normal retirement and begin receiving monthly Social Secu- rity checks at age 66 if born between 1943 and 1954 (see chart on Page 4).
 At least 40 quarters of credit for contributing to Social Security (ten years of work) are needed to qualify for Social Security benefits.
-The amount of earnings upon which Social Security is paid in order to earn a quarter of coverage from wages or net income in the year 2017 is $1,300.
-A credit is earned by reporting at least $1,300 in 2017 of wages or net income from self- employment at any time in a year.
-Thus, a worker can receive credit for four quarters in a year by earning the $5,200 ($1,300 x 4= $5,200) at any time during a year.
+The amount of earnings upon which Social Security is paid in order to earn a quarter of coverage from wages or net income in the year 2019 is $1,360.
+A credit is earned by reporting at least $1,360 in 2019 of wages or net income from self- employment at any time in a year.
+Thus, a worker can receive credit for four quarters in a year by earning the $5,440 ($1,360 x 4= $5,440) at any time during a year.
 This minimum amount of earnings for credit for a quarter of coverage increases each year.

 A person may still elect to start receiving Social Security benefits as early as age 62 at a reduced rate.
 Since the minimum retirement age remains at 62 but the regular retirement age has increased, a person retiring early must understand that there will be a reduced monthly benefit.
 For example, a person who has a full retirement age of 67 and retires at age 62 will have his or her benefit reduced 5/9 of 1 percent for each of the 36 months between age 64 and age 67 plus 5/12 of 1 percent for each month in excess of 36 months before normal retirement age.
 Thus, if this person whose normal retirement would have been age 67 retires early at age 62, he or she will only receive 70 percent of his or her full retirement benefit.

 The disadvantage to taking early retirement is that it will permanently reduce a worker’s monthly benefit.
-Thus, if a worker eligible for regular retirement at age 66 years and two months chooses early retirement at age 62 and lives beyond age 77, the worker may ultimately receive less in total benefits.
+Thus, if a worker eligible for regular retirement at age 66 years chooses early retirement at age 62 and lives beyond age 77, the worker may ultimately receive less in total benefits.

 In addition, a surviving spouse may receive less social security benefits for the rest of his or her lifetime due to early retirement.
 This is because the survivor can receive his or her own benefit or the deceased spouse’s benefit, whichever is more.
 If the deceased spouse had a larger benefit than the surviving spouse, the surviving spouse will be limited to his or her smaller benefit or the reduced benefit paid to the deceased spouse who took early retirement.

-John, who was 62 in January of 2017, is considering early retirement.
+John, who is 62 in January of 2019, is considering early retirement.
 John would receive $1,000 per month at normal retirement.
-John wants to know how much he would lose in Social Security benefits over his lifetime if he retires at age 62, rather than the normal retirement age of 66 years and two months.
+John wants to know how much he would lose in Social Security benefits over his lifetime if he retires at age 62, rather than the normal retirement age of 66 years and six months.
 John is in good health and both of his parents lived until age 85.
-John will only receive 75 percent of his normal retirement benefit if he retires at age 62.
+John will only receive 72.52 percent of his normal retirement benefit if he retires at age 62.
 This is because his benefit will be reduced 5/9 of 1 percent for each of the 36 months between age 62 and age 65 plus 5/12 of 1 percent for each month in excess of 36 months before normal retirement age.
-The following chart shows the total Social Security benefits John will receive at various points following retirement, depending on whether John retires at the normal retirement age of 66 and two months or takes early retirement at age 62.
+The following chart shows the total Social Security benefits John will receive at various points following retirement, depending on whether John retires at the normal retirement age of 66 and four months or takes early retirement at age 62.

 |Retirement at 62